Economy of Malaysia: History

 As one of three countries that control the Strait of Malacca, international trade plays a very significant role in Malaysia's economy.
 At one time, it was the largest producer of tin, rubber and palm oil in the world.

 Manufacturing has a large influence in the country's economy, accounting for over 40% of the GDP.
-Malaysia is also the world's largest Islamic banking and financial centre.

-In the 1970s, Malaysia began to imitate the four Asian Tiger economies (Hong Kong, Singapore, South Korea, and Taiwan) and committed itself to a transition from being reliant on mining and agriculture to an economy that depends more on manufacturing.
-In the 1970s, the predominantly mining and agricultural based Malaysian economy began a transition towards a more multi-sector economy.
+In the 1980s, Malaysia began to imitate the four Asian Tiger economies (Hong Kong, Singapore, South Korea, and Taiwan) and committed itself to a transition from being reliant on mining and agriculture to an economy that depends more on manufacturing.
+The predominantly mining and agricultural based Malaysian economy began a transition towards a more multi-sector economy.
 Since the 1980s the industrial sector has led Malaysia's growth.
 High levels of investment played a significant role in this.
-With Japanese investment, heavy industries flourished and in a matter of years, Malaysian exports became the country's primary growth engine.
+With Japanese investment, heavy industries flourished and within several years, Malaysian exports became the country's primary growth engine.
 Malaysia consistently achieved more than 7% GDP growth along with low inflation in the 1980s and the 1990s.

-In 1991, former Prime Minister of Malaysia, Mahathir bin Mohamad outlined his ideal, Vision 2020 in which Malaysia would become a self-sufficient industrialised nation by 2020.
-Tan Sri Nor Mohamed, a government minister, said Malaysia could attain developed country status in 2018 if the country's growth remains constant or increases.
+In 1991, Prime Minister Mahathir Mohamad outlined his ideal, Vision 2020 in which Malaysia would become a self-sufficient industrialised nation by 2020.
+In 2013, Minister in the Prime Minister's Department Tan Sri Nor Mohamed Yakcop said Malaysia could attain developed country status in 2018 if the country's economic growth remains constant or increases.
+In 2023, the Malaysian government unveiled an industrial policy, the New Industrial Master Plan (NIMP) 2030, a guideline for the nation's manufacturing sector to grow and achieve macroeconomic targets, aiming for RM587.5 billion (from RM364.1 billion) contribution to Malaysia's GDP, 3.3 million (from 2.7 million) employed persons and a median salary of RM4,510 (from RM1,976) by 2030.

-Malaysia experienced an economic boom and underwent rapid development during the late 20th century and has GDP per capita (nominal) of US$11,062.043 in 2014, and is considered a newly industrialised country.
-In 2009, the PPP GDP was US$383.6 billion, about half the 2014 amount, and the PPP per capita GDP was US$8,100, about one third the 2014 amount.
+Malaysia experienced an economic boom and underwent rapid development during the late 20th century and had a GDP per capita (nominal) of US$11,648.70 in 2023, and is considered a newly industrialised country.
+In 2009, the GDP (PPP) was US$378.5 billion and GDP per capita (PPP) was US$13,468.00, about one third of the 2023 figures.